pyrsmk/quark/README.md

 License
 -------

-quark is under the MIT license.
+Quark is under the MIT license.